 The Samsung HW-Q60B has a good stereo frequency response.
 It has a fairly neutral sound out-of-the-box, with balanced mids that reproduce clear and accurate voices and lead instruments.
 There's a little extra boom in the high-bass which adds some rumble to the sound.
-It can't reproduce the deep thump in the low-bass that's common with bass-heavy genres like EDM and hip-hop.
-There are lots of customization tools on hand, like a graphic EQ and presets, but you can't make it reproduce lower frequencies.
+It can't reproduce the deep thump in the low-bass common with bass-heavy genres like EDM and hip-hop.
+The next-generation Samsung HW-Q60C does a little better in this regard but still pales compared to more premium models.
+Fortunately, many customization tools are on hand, like a graphic EQ and presets, but you can't make it reproduce lower frequencies.

 The Samsung HW-Q60B has a good stereo frequency response with calibration.
 If you set its bass to '-3' and its treble to '1', it has a more neutral and balanced sound profile, making it suitable for listening to a lot of different types of audio content.
 Balanced mids ensure voices and lead instruments are clear and detailed in the mix, and while the high-bass is present, it isn't as thumpy.
 You still won't get the deep rumble in the low-bass, so it's not ideal for bass-heavy music or action-packed movies.